-And to think just under two months ago Anthony Witrado said this about him: Continue reading »
+And to think just under two months ago Anthony Witrado said this about him: Read the rest of this entry »

 I had this friend once, we've all had this friend once or twice, that broke up with his girlfriend and it was an ugly breakup.
 People were put in the middle of things that they wanted no part of, friendships were lost and the whole thing was wholly un-enjoyable for everyone.
 After things started to blow over he started to call her at bar time, you know what for.
 This was a terrible decision.
 Sure, the reason he called her would work out in his favor, but it was the morning and the days after that would be the problem.
 The same old drama would bring itself back up and they'd have to have a talk.
 Nobody likes to have talks.
 I once saw a man jump out of a five story building to avoid having a talk.
 Still, a week later the same thing would happen all over again.
 Why?